For migrants, stopover in Yemen often means rape and torture

 She and 300 other Africans had just endured six hours crammed in a wooden smuggling boat to cross the narrow strait between the Red Sea and the gulf.
 When they landed, the traffickers loaded them into trucks and drove them to ramshackle compounds in the desert outside the coastal village of Ras al-Ara.

 There was Zahra's answer.
 She was imprisoned for a month in a tin-roofed hut, broiling and hungry, ordered to call home each day to beseech her family to wire $2,000.
-She said she did not have family she could ask for money and pleaded for her freedom.
+She said she did not have family to ask for money and pleaded for her freedom.

 Instead, her captors raped her.
 And they raped the 20 other women with her — for weeks, different men all the time.